mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 See his readme for basic instructions

+**There is a long step by step walkthrough on the wiki of this repository**

 Hardware
 --------------
 *This is just example hardware that I used in creation of this project, other hardware is likely to work*